Contents

 Costa Rica’s Currency – Tips for Travelers

-- Carry Small Bills: Whether in colones or USD, having smaller denominations facilitates easier transactions, especially in local markets or with street vendors.
+- Carry Small Bills: Whether in colones or USD, small denominations aid easier transactions; small amounts may matter a lot more in local markets.